 Lundblad lab is an experimental atomic physics research facility at Bates College in Lewiston, Maine, USA.
-We focus on the physics of matter cooled to just barely above absolute zero, including Bose-Einstein condensation (BEC), solid-state simulations or analogs using optical lattices, and neutral-atom quantum control.
+We focus on the physics of matter cooled to just barely above absolute zero, including Bose-Einstein condensation (BEC) and solid-state simulations or analogs using optical lattices.

 August 30, 2013